 San Clemente has their own city coalition made up of faith communities and non-profits.
-This coalition birthed the I-5 Freedom Network that passed a resolution with the city of San Clemente to create community awareness with great success.
+This coalition was successful in getting a resolution passed with the city of San Clemente to create community awareness with great success.
 This model can be duplicated by any city.
 For more information you can email them info@ I5FreedomNetwork.org or go to their website: I5FreedomNetwork.org

 This group is hosted by Saddleback church.
 Please email LocalHumanTrafficking@Saddleback.com for meeting dates and location.

 4th Wednesday of the month - 10:30 - 11:30 A.M.
 Due to limited capacity, please RSVP to Brandi Thomas at firstname.lastname@example.org for a Zoom login link.
 The link will be sent out early Wednesday morning before the meeting.
 In person meeting for The Orange County Human Trafficking Task Force (OCHTTF) General Meeting is held at Waymakers (formerly CSP Community Service Programs) every 4th Wednesday of the month.
 This meeting is for all task force collaborative partners and community members.
 It is also open to the public.
 This meeting provides updates by law enforcement and speakers from non-profits.
 The Wayfinders Corporate Office is located at 1221 East Dyer Road Suite 120, Santa Ana.
 For more information please contact Linh Tran at firstname.lastname@example.org or 714-765-7938.
 OCHTTF Volunteer Training/Meetings will be every 3rd Tuesday of the month, 6:00 - 8:00 PM at Wayfinders.
 You need to email Linh Tran to get a parking pass for all meetings so your car won't be towed.
 The OC HT Task Force also has a faith based action committee that has speakers for churches on various subjects.
 You can contact the Cheryl Pittluck for more information at email@example.com.
 For more information on the task force, please go to https://www.egovlink.com/ochumantrafficking